openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 particular class file.
-In order to make the process of validation efficiently checkable and idempotent, the JVM defines a special type `SpecializationAnchor` (in package `java.lang.invoke`) which embodies validation of a linkage parameter, and all specialization decisions implied by that parameter.
+In order to make the process of validation efficiently checkable and idempotent, the JVM defines a special type `SpecializationAnchor` (in package `java.lang.invoke`) which embodies validation of a linkage selector, and all specialization decisions implied by that selector.
 Each instance of this type is "locked" to a specific `CONSTANT_SpecializationAnchor` constant in a specific class file.
-As such, it is a pre-validated linkage parameter for any API point in that same class file that is parametric over the same anchor constant.
+As such, it is a pre-validated linkage selector for any API point in that same class file that is parametric over the same anchor constant.
 It is invalid for all API points in other class files, or differently parametric API points in the same class file.
 However, the same